Bhutan–China border: History

-Doklam crisis, 2017
+2017 Doklam standoff

 On June 29, 2017, Bhutan protested to China against the construction of a road in the disputed territory of Doklam, at the meeting point of Bhutan, India and China.
 On the same day, the Bhutanese border was put on high alert and border security was tightened as a result of the growing tensions.

 A stand-off between China and India has endured since mid June 2017 at the tri-junction adjacent to the Indian state of Sikkim after the Indian army blocked the Chinese construction of a road in what Bhutan and India consider Bhutanese territory.
 Both India and China deployed 3000 troops on June 30, 2017.
 On the same day, China released a map claiming that Doklam belonged to China.
 China claimed, via the map, that territory south to Gipmochi belonged to China and claimed that it was supported by the Convention of Calcutta.
 On July 3, 2017, China told India that former Indian prime minister Jawaharlal Nehru accepted the Convention of Calcutta.
 China claimed on July 5, 2017, it had a "basic consensus" with Bhutan and there was no dispute between the two countries.
 On August 10, 2017, Bhutan rejected Beijing's claim that Doklam belongs to China.